YuchaoZheng88/zenbro.github.io/_posts/2022-04-18-CEH-SMALL-POINTS.md

 AndroidManifest.xml: basic configuration in an Android application

+DroidSheep: Android application, allow intercept unprotected web-browser sessions using WiFi.

+Agent Smith attack: a modular malware that exploits Android vulnerabilities to replace legitimate existing apps with a malicious imitation.

+Androrat: Android and RAT.

+DroidDream: malware, Trojan, gain root access to Android

+Orbot: Tor on Android

 Meet-in-the-middle attack:
 - space–time tradeoff cryptographic attack
 - the primary reason why Double DES is not used